libxml-raku/LibXML-raku/doc/Element.md

         use LibXML::Attr::Map;
         my LibXML::Attr::Map $atts = $node.attributes();

-    This function returns all attributes and namespace declarations assigned to the given node.
+    This function returns an updatable map of attributes declarations assigned to the given node.
+See [LibXML::Attr::Map](LibXML::Attr::Map) for more details.

-    Unlike Perl 5, this method retrieves only LibXML::Attr nodes (not LibXML::Namespace).
+    Unlike the equivalent Perl 5 method, this method retrieves only LibXML::Attr nodes (not LibXML::Namespace).

         See also:

         * the `properties` method, which returns a list of [LibXML::Attr](LibXML::Attr) attributes.

         * the `namespaces` method, which returns a list of [LibXML::Namespace](LibXML::Namespace) namespaces.

   * properties